CreateaFreeWebsite with Responsive Web Design

 With colspan

 Here's the code using colspan.
-We left out paragraph tags to make it clearer.
+We left out paragraph tags and style settings for clarity.

 <tr>